seldonian-toolkit/Experiments/docs/source/overview.rst

 n_trials
 ++++++++
-The number of times the SA is run at each data fraction (point on the horizontal axis, see: `data_pcts`_).
+The number of times the SA is run at each data fraction (point on the horizontal axis, see: `data_fracs`_).
 Used to estimate uncertainties in the quantities in the three plots.

-data_pcts
+data_fracs
 +++++++++
 A list of fractions of the original dataset size at which to run the SA n_trials times.
 This list comprises the horizontal axis of each of the three plots.
 The original dataset is contained within the Spec object.

 datagen_method
 ++++++++++++++
 The method for generating data that is used to run the Seldonian algorithm for each trial.
 For supervised learning, the only currently supported option for this parameter is "resample".
 In this case, the original dataset is resampled with replacement n_trials times to obtain n_trials different datasets of the same length as the original dataset.
-At each data fraction, frac, in data_pcts, the first frac fraction of points in each of the n_trials datasets is used as input to the SA.
+At each data fraction, frac, in data_fracs, the first frac fraction of points in each of the n_trials datasets is used as input to the SA.

 For RL, the only currently supported option for this parameter is "generate_episodes".
 In this case, n_trials new datasets are generated with the same number of episodes as the original dataset.
-At each data fraction, frac, in data_pcts, the first frac fraction of episodes in each of the n_trials generated datasets is used as input to the SA.
+At each data fraction, frac, in data_fracs, the first frac fraction of episodes in each of the n_trials generated datasets is used as input to the SA.

 n_workers